rajanjha9235/CSE-Revision/Trie.md

    - Where m is the length of the string being inserted.
 Each character in the string is processed, resulting in a linear time complexity relative to the string's length.

 3. **Search**

-    Time Complexity: O(m)
+    - Time Complexity: O(m)
-        Similar to insertion, searching for a string also involves traversing each character of the string, leading to a linear time complexity based on the string's length.
+    - Similar to insertion, searching for a string also involves traversing each character of the string, leading to a linear time complexity based on the string's length.

-4. Deletion
+4. **Deletion**

-    Time Complexity: O(m)
+    - Time Complexity: O(m)
-        Deleting a string involves traversing the Trie to find the end of the string, and potentially modifying the structure to remove nodes that are no longer needed.
+    - Deleting a string involves traversing the Trie to find the end of the string, and potentially modifying the structure to remove nodes that are no longer needed.
 This also takes linear time relative to the length of the string.

-5. Prefix Search
+5. **Prefix Search**

-    Time Complexity: O(m)
+   - Time Complexity: O(m)
-        Searching for all strings with a given prefix involves traversing the Trie up to the length of the prefix, which is also linear in terms of the prefix length.
+   - Searching for all strings with a given prefix involves traversing the Trie up to the length of the prefix, which is also linear in terms of the prefix length.

-6. Listing All Words
+6. **Listing All Words**

-    Time Complexity: O(m * n)
+   - Time Complexity: O(m * n)
-        If you want to list all words stored in the Trie, where n is the number of words, the time complexity can be considered O(m * n) because you might need to traverse each word stored, and each traversal is O(m).
+   - If you want to list all words stored in the Trie, where n is the number of words, the time complexity can be considered O(m * n) because you might need to traverse each word stored, and each traversal is O(m).

-Summary

-In summary, the key takeaway is that the operations of inserting, searching, and deleting strings in a Trie have a time complexity of O(m), where m is the length of the string involved.
+- In summary, the key takeaway is that the operations of inserting, searching, and deleting strings in a Trie have a time complexity of O(m), where m is the length of the string involved.
 This makes Tries efficient for handling string operations, especially when dealing with a large number of strings or prefix-based queries.

 #### Applications: